CSCfi/csc-user-guide/docs/data/Allas/allas_encryption.md

 # Tools for client side encryption for Allas

 Allas is not certified as high level security storage platform and thus you should not use it to store sensitive data in readable format.
-Howerver, sensitive data can be stored to Allas if it is properly encrypted before data is transported to Allas
+Howerver, sensitive data can be stored to Allas if it is properly encrypted before data is transported to Allas.

-This document describes some password based (symmetric) encryption tools that help you to move your sensitive data to Allas so that data gets encrypted before it leaves your local environment.
+This document describes some password based (symmetric) encryption tools that help you to move your sensitive data to Allas so that data gets encrypted before it leaves your secure environment.
 When you use Allas with these encryption tools, remember that:
    1. You can only store the encrypted data in Allas, but not open it there or in the HPC environment of CSC.
    2. You should use strong enough passwords and keep them safe
    3. If your forget the encryption password, the data is lost.
 CSC can't provide you a new password to read your data as the password is set by the users, not CSC.